odoo/documentation/point_of_sale/posbox/index.rst

 ``/var/log/odoo/odoo.log``

-Various posbox related scripts (eg. wifi-related scripts) running on the posbox will log to /var/log/syslog and those messages are tagged with ``posbox_*``.
+Various POSBox related scripts (eg. wifi-related scripts) running on the POSBox will log to /var/log/syslog and those messages are tagged with ``posbox_*``.

-Accessing the Posbox
+Accessing the POSBox
 --------------------

 Local Access
 ~~~~~~~~~~~~

-If you plug a QWERTY USB keyboard into one of the Posbox's USB ports,
+If you plug a QWERTY USB keyboard into one of the POSBox's USB ports,
 and if you connect a computer monitor to the *HDMI* port of the
-Posbox, you can use it as a small GNU/Linux computer and perform
+POSBox, you can use it as a small GNU/Linux computer and perform
 various administration tasks, like viewing some logs.

-The posbox will automatically log in as root on the default tty.
+The POSBox will automatically log in as root on the default tty.

 Remote Access
 ~~~~~~~~~~~~~

-If you have the Posbox's IP address and an SSH client you can access the Posbox's system remotely.
+If you have the POSBox's IP address and an SSH client you can access the POSBox's system remotely.
 The login credentials are ``pi``/``raspberry``.

-Updating The Posbox Software
+Updating The POSBox Software
 ----------------------------

-Only upgrade the Posbox if you experience problems or want to use newly implemented features.
+Only upgrade the POSBox if you experience problems or want to use newly implemented features.

-The best way to update the Posbox software is to download a new version of the image and flash the SD-Card with it.
+The best way to update the POSBox software is to download a new version of the image and flash the SD-Card with it.
 This operation is described in detail in `this tutorial
 <http://elinux.org/RPi_Easy_SD_Card_Setup>`_, just replace the
-standard Raspberry Pi image with the latest one found at `the official posbox image page <http://nightly.odoo.com/master/posbox/>`_.
-This method of upgrading will ensure that you're running the latest version of the Posbox software.
+standard Raspberry Pi image with the latest one found at `the official POSBox image page <http://nightly.odoo.com/master/posbox/>`_.
+This method of upgrading will ensure that you're running the latest version of the POSBox software.

-The second way of upgrading is through the built in upgrade interface that can be reached through the posbox homepage.
+The second way of upgrading is through the built in upgrade interface that can be reached through the POSBox homepage.
 The nice thing about upgrading like this is that you don't have to flash a new image.
 This upgrade method is limited to what it can do however.
 It can not eg. update installed configuration files (like